TANMAY7755/Insurance-Data-PowerBI-Report/How to open the file README.md

 ### Load the Report:
 In Power BI Desktop, click on File in the top-left corner.
-Select Open and browse to the location where you saved the .pbix file.
+Select Open and browse to the location where you saved the .pbix file and the Insurance dataset.
 Select the file (InsuranceDataPB.pbix) and click Open.

-Interact with the Report:
+### Interact with the Report:

-### Once the report opens, you can interact with the visualizations, apply filters, and explore different aspects of the data.
+Once the report opens, you can interact with the visualizations, apply filters, and explore different aspects of the data.